Why Choose an Experienced Civilian Defense Attorney

 Should You Use the Appointed Military Defense Counsel?

-When you have been charged with a crime and are facing the possibility of court-martial, you are given the right to receive legal representation to advocate on your behalf and to defend you against the allegations against you.
-Many service members in your situation choose to rely on the appointed military defense counsel, but this is likely not in your best interest.
+When you have been charged with an offense and are facing the possibility of a Court-Martial, Enlisted Administrative Separation Board or Officer Show Cause Board of Inquiry, you are given the right to secure legal representation by a civilian attorney to advocate on your behalf and to defend against the allegations against you.
+Many service members in your situation choose to rely on the appointed military defense counsel, but this may not be in your best interest.

-Exercise Your Right to Choose Your Own Lawyer
+Exercise Your Right and Choose Your Own Lawyer Wisely

-With the experience of hundreds of military court-martials behind him, Greg McCormack has the ability to fully evaluate and anticipate the prosecution's case, so as to be able to best prepare a successful defense.
-Whether you need legal counsel for non-judicial punishment or a summary court-martial, or if you are facing a special court-martial or general court-martial, we are ready to fight for you.
+With the experience of hundreds upon hundreds of military court-martials behind him, Greg McCormack has the ability to fully evaluate and anticipate the prosecution's case, so as to be able to best prepare a successful defense.
+Regardless of what adverse military action you are facing, we are ready to fight for you.